DittoJoe/DittoJoe/README.md

 - I'm currently working as a Technical Support Engineer at Tink 💼
 - I studied Web Development at Le Wagon with a focus on Ruby on Rails 🛤
-- I was the Lead Developer for [ParkN](https://www.parkn.club/), a site to help you find the perfect park in Stockholm 🍃
+- I was the Lead Developer for Park, a web app to help you find the perfect park in Stockholm 🍃